 Vermont Adventure Elopement – Mt.
 Mansfield

-Macaulay (of Wood & Ether) and I met Ally and Liam at the toll road parking lot a couple of hours before sunset.
-We hopping in a car together and weaved our way up the mountain road behind Ally and Liam.
-On the trip up the toll road, Macaulay and I and spent most of the time talking about how lucky we are that we get paid to document moments like this, in places as beautiful as Vermont, and on top of a mountain nonetheless.
+Macaulay (of Wood & Ether) and I met Ally and Liam at the toll road parking lot in the early evening.
+We weaved our way up the mountain road behind Ally and Liam.
+On the trip up the toll road, Macaulay and I and spent most of the time talking about how lucky we are that we have a career where we document moments like this, in places as beautiful as Vermont, and on top of a mountain nonetheless.
 Vermont adventure elopements are not only fun, but often quite intimate and emotional as well.

-When we arrived up top, Ally gathered her bouquet from The Quiet Botanist.
-We also made sure to grab a wrapped gift she had asked me to hide in my car for a few weeks leading up to their wedding day so that she could surprise Liam with it post-ceremony.
+When we arrived up top, Ally gathered her bouquet from The Quiet Botanist and a wrapped gift she had asked me to hide in my car for a few weeks leading up to their wedding day so that she could surprise Liam with it post-ceremony.
 The surprise?
 Well, Ally was able to track down a subway stop sign for the 1 train, 242nd Street in NY, which was the stop Ally and Liam would ride the train together to while they were in college.)
 I love so much that Ally thought of such a sweet sentimental gift to bring on their elopement adventure.

-Before we wrapped things up, Ally and Liam decided to cut their cake.
+Before the sun set, Ally and Liam decided to cut their cake.
 Yes, they brought a cake UP the trail to their ceremony spot and I couldn’t have been more excited about it.
-A Vermont adventure elopement on top of Mt.
-Mansfield, a cute doggo, AND cake?!
-Sign me up!
-These two knew the way to my photographer heart. <3

-To wrap things up, Ally and Liam are insanely sweet, thoughtful humans and I am SO grateful to have spent the afternoon witnessing, officiating and photographing their elopement.
+In summary, Ally and Liam are incredibly sweet, thoughtful humans and I am so grateful to have spent the afternoon witnessing, officiating and photographing their elopement.

 Enjoy the images, and make sure to scroll to the bottom of the post for more adventurous elopement tips, a link to the videography produced by Macaulay, a link to other related blog posts, and a note on being mindful of trail use.